Your Relationship with the Adoptive Family

 - A lack of important information – A closed adoption can make it difficult to obtain important medical information about the birth parents should the adoptive family and child need it.

 These are just a few of the general closed adoption pros and cons to consider as you determine the type of relationship you want with the adoptive family and your child in the future.
 As with every decision in the adoption process, only you can decide whether an open or closed adoption is right for you.

 Can a Closed Adoption Remain Private?

 Adoptions were once considered taboo.
-That has changed considerably since the 1970s, and more recently, closed adoptions have become far less common as birth parents and adoptive families have opted to maintain some level of connection, either with a completely open adoption or a semi-open adoption.
+That has changed considerably since the 1970s, and more recently, closed adoptions have become far less common as expectant mothers and adoptive families have opted to maintain some level of connection, either with a completely open adoption or a semi-open adoption.
 Changes in social media and home DNA testing have made it easier than ever before for everyone in the adoption triad to find each other and remain connected.